mecid/mecid.github.io/_posts/2019-08-28-composable-styling-in-swiftui.md

 }
 ```

-*ViewModifiers* allow us to create highly reusable and composable components.
+*ViewModifiers* allow us to encapsulate and reuse any logic across the *Views*.
 To learn more about *ViewModifiers*, take a look at my dedicated post ["ViewModifiers in SwiftUI"](/2019/08/07/viewmodifiers-in-swiftui/).

 #### Conclusion
 Today we learned how to create highly reusable styling components for *SwiftUI* by using features like *ViewModifiers* and *Environment*.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading and see you next week!